Maili Cove

 No analysis available

-I searched for salt water, saltwater, salt pool, and saline pool wording.
-The public remarks directly confirm a heated saltwater pool, so this feature is present.
+I searched for salt water, saltwater, salt pool, or saline pool wording.
+The remarks directly confirm a heated saltwater pool, so this feature is present.

 17 of 19 MLS listings show assigned parking and multiple agent remarks repeatedly note "one assigned parking stall" or "one dedicated parking stall" (also phrased as "1 assigned parking stall"), indicating assigned/reserved parking is a consistent building feature.